dskline/eslint-config-dskline/README.md

 1. `import React from 'react'` (always goes first)
 2. Third party libraries (i.e. from `node_modules`)
-3. Imports from `/src`
+3. Imports from the root directory using the alias `'@/../..'`
 4. Relative imports (i.e. `../` or `./`)
-5. CSS imports

 Imports in the same group will then be sorted alphabetically.